cbeneke/hcloud-fip-controller/docs/configuration.md

 * LEASE_DURATION, *default:* 15
 Duration of the lease used by the lease lock.
 This is the maximum time until a new leader will be elected in case of failure.
+More about the leaderelection variables can be found [here](https://godoc.org/k8s.io/client-go/tools/leaderelection).

 * LEASE_RENEW_DEADLINE, *default* 10
 Duration that the master will retry refreshing its leadership before giving up.